certifiedpedo/hygear-notification-assignment/README.md

 - `npm run dev` to start the frontend app before that do npm install
 - `docker-compose run -d ` to pull the mongo db , in my case mongo:latest is not executed due to format error, i preferred mongo:6

-- Sorry for my terrible ui design , i didnt work extensively on ui
+- Sorry for my terrible ui design , i didnt work extensively on ui even chat gpt help me to do that